 Since the invention of the internet in the 1990s, the online gambling world has come a long way.
 Slots, table games, live casino games, and more make up the bulk of available casino games, varying in popularity.
-Poker was one of the earliest casino games to make its entry into the online casino world, and it has come a long way.
+Poker was one of the earliest casino games to enter the online casino world, and it has come a long way.
 Today, you can play live poker and video poker online – although they have some very clear differences.
-We’ll be taking a look at video poker vs poker; because what’s so hard to understand about how they differ?
+We’ll be looking at video poker vs poker; what’s so hard to understand about how they differ?

 History of Poker

 Texas Hold ’em is the most popular poker game – online and at brick-and-mortar casinos.
 It is a good version of the game to get into when you first start, but it’s also ideal for high rollers.
 Poker is fairly simple – but requires some strategy and a good understanding of the game’s rules.
 Modern-day poker likely originates from a domino-card game played by a 10th-century Chinese emperor.
 It migrated to Europe, becoming Poque in France in the 17th century.
 From there, French colonists brought it to the United States, where it was anglicised and developed into the game we know today.

 Since then, we’ve seen the growth of poker’s popularity worldwide.
 Poker can be played for fun, money, or even at tournaments with massive prizes.
 Poker migrated to the internet in the 1990s, where it split into various forms.
 Live poker is played online, with a dealer, with who players communicate via webcam or live chat.
 Video poker is played directly online – it’s just you and the computer’s algorithm.
 The video poker game available at BC.Game casino is provably fair, which means that all of its outcomes can be verified on the blockchain – it’s incredibly secure and ideal for high rollers and hobbyists.

 Video Poker vs Poker